dnauck/FootlooseExamples/src/FootlooseExamples.Xmpp/README.txt

 1.)
 Description

-This example shows how to confgure and create a client and service using the XMPP(Jabber) transport channel with the Footloose fluent configuration API.
+This example shows how to configure and create a client and service using the XMPP(Jabber) transport channel with the Footloose fluent configuration API.
 It also shows how to get information, such as the presence, about known service endpoints and uses automatic service discovery to determine the correct uri of the service to call a method on.